matuscvengros/folder-year-organiser/README.md

-# disk-date-separator
+# folder-year-organiser
-Quick utility that separates disks filled with various files into separate years with the same folder structure.
+Quick utility that separates directories filled with various files into separate years with the same folder structure.

 ## Description